stil4m/atom-linter-elm-analyse/README.md

 # linter-elm-analyse

+| This repository was originally created by [mbuscemi](https://github.com/mbuscemi).
+Thanks to him this project is here :).

-linter for elm-analyse output in Atom
+A linter that connects elm-analyse output to Atom.